 These red and purple lines soon fade into looking like a scar.
 You can of course also get stretch marks by putting on massive weight gain – and they won’t necessarily disappear after losing the weight.

-What to do about them: First thing you need to do is relax – your stretch marks are probably not nearly as visible to other people as you think.
+What to do about them: The first thing you need to do is relax – your stretch marks are probably not nearly as visible to other people as you think.

 They’ll be covered up most of the time and even when they’re not unless someone knows they’re there they can be quite hard to spot.